 If the Financing Committee approves the proposal, the Management Board may subsequently issue its decision on whether to provide the proposed Financing or not.

-If the Financing Committee rejects the proposal, the Management Board is not entitled to approve the proposed Financing unless it has obtained the prior approval of the Class A Shareholders’ Meeting.
-If the Management Board asks the Class A Shareholders’ Meeting to approve the proposed Financing, the Management Board is obliged to inform the Class A Shareholders’ Meeting of the Financing Committee’s opinion.
+If the Financing Committee rejects the proposal, the Management Board is not entitled to approve the proposed Financing unless it has obtained the prior approval of the General Meeting.
+If the Management Board asks the General Meeting to approve the proposed Financing, the Management Board is obliged to inform the General Meeting of the Financing Committee’s opinion.

 Divestment decision